E-QFT-Team/E-QFT_Simulations/README.md

 If you use these simulations or results in your work, please cite:

-> Lionel Barreiro, "Emergent Quantum Field Theory: A non-factorizable Hilbert space approach," Preprint (2025).
+> Lionel Barreiro.
+Emergent Quantum Field Theory (E-QFT) An evolution of Quantum Field Theory based on a non-factorizable global Hilbert space with numerical analyses and experimental validations.
+Authorea.
+April 28, 2025.

 BibTeX format (example):